-- Bring your paperwork with you to show the creditor you have done your homework - Bring a copy of your credit report with you and ask them, if given your past history and what you have achieved since then, do they think you have a chance of getting credit with them - If the response is positive, ensure you ask the costs, interest rates, terms and conditions and again if the rate seems high, when and under what circumstances it could be lowered in the future - Remember, if approved, to read all the documents and ask your questions BEFORE you sign the paperwork
+- Bring your paperwork with you to show the creditor you have done your homework - Bring a copy of your credit report with you and ask them, if given your past history and what you have achieved since then, do they think you have a chance of getting credit with them - If the response is positive, ensure you ask the costs, interest rates, terms and conditions.
+If the rate seems high, ask when and under what circumstances it could be lowered in the future. - Remember, if approved, to read all the documents and ask your questions BEFORE you sign the paperwork

-C. If you are Declined
+C. If You are Declined

-- Ask them the reasons for the decline - Also ask them under what circumstances they may consider granting credit to you in the future - · When in the future should you try with them again - Also ask them if they have any other suggestions or considerations
+- Ask the reasons for the decline - Ask under what circumstances they may consider granting credit to you in the future - Ask at what time in the future should you try applying again - Ask if they have any other suggestions or considerations

-Step 7.
-Once Credit is Received, Keep it Up-to-date
+Step 7: Once Credit is Received, Keep it Up to Date

-- Ensure you make your payments on time - Develop an emergency fund so that if issues occur in the future you have money to keep payments up-to-date - Remember credit cards DO NOT have to be used every month to keep a good credit rating - If you do owe money on a credit card, pay it back in full before the due date to avoid interest charges - Be careful not to use more than 35% of any limit on a card as that can negatively impact your credit score - Consider booking a free consultation with a Money Mentor's debt counsellor to guide you through this process
+- Ensure you make your payments on time - Develop an emergency fund so that if issues occur in the future you have money to keep payments up to date - Remember credit cards DO NOT have to be used every month to keep a good credit rating.
+However, your credit score should improve more quickly if you do use the credit card every month and pay it in full. - If you do owe money on a credit card, pay it back in full before the due date to avoid interest charges - Be careful not to use more than 35% of any limit on a card as that can negatively impact your credit score - Consider booking a free consultation with a Money Mentors counsellor to guide you through this process